Book me to lead an improv workshop for your team!

 - Clergy Leadership Academy, Minnesota Annual Conference of the UMC

 - North Central Jurisdiction College of Bishops, United Methodist Church

 - Bishop’s Extended Cabinet, East Ohio Annual Conference of the UMC

 - Young Clergy Retreat, East/West Ohio Annual Conferences of the UMC

 And now, your team is next and I can’t wait to come to your city and meet you.

-My workshops are fun, memorable, and use methods that help your team explore the topics they need to explore.
+My workshops are fun, memorable, and use methods that help your team explore the topics you want them to explore.

-One recent workshop participant told me, a good five months after the workshop:
+And here’s a comment from one more workshop.
+This participant had this to say to me, a good five months after the workshop:

 “Our staff so loved your presentation!
 We talk about it a lot.
 Even this past Monday some of the staff were explaining it to our President and reenacting parts of the improv.”